 Retrievers are gun dogs with a history of being selectively bred to retrieve game for their hunters.
 One of the main qualities retrievers were required to have in order to be effective hunting partners was what is known as a”soft mouth.”
-Along with a soft mouth, retriever dogs are known for being equipped with a strong predisposition for learning and carrying out a variety of tasks, qualities that make them very adept for disability assistance work.
+Along with a soft mouth, retriever dogs are known for being equipped with a strong predisposition for learning and carrying out a variety of tasks, qualities that make them particularly adept for disability assistance work.
 Popular retrieving dog breeds include Labrador retrievers, golden retrievers, Chesapeake bay retrievers and the Nova Scotia duck tolling retrievers.

 As the name implies, retrievers were responsible for retrieving downed birds and returning them to the hunter.
 This may sound easier said than done.